From Bioethics Briefings

 Ethical Goals of Public Health Emergency Preparedness and Response

-Hastings Center Fellows John Arras and Bruce Jennings are currently at work on a study of ethical issues in public health emergency preparedness and response.
-They have formulated seven ethical goals designed to inform both the content of preparedness plans and the process by which they are devised, updated, and implemented in an emergency situation and its aftermath.
+In their book, Emergency Ethics: Public Health Preparedness and Response, Hastings Center Fellows Bruce Jennings and the late John Arras formulated seven ethical goals designed to inform both the content of preparedness plans and the process by which they are devised, updated, and implemented in an emergency situation and its aftermath.

-- Harm reduction and benefit promotion that protect public safety, health, and well-being.
-Public health emergency preparedness planning and response activities should protect public safety, health, and well-being.
+- Harm reduction and benefit promotion.
+Emergency preparedness activities should protect public safety, health, and well-being.
 They should minimize the extent of death, injury, disease, disability, and suffering during and after an emergency.

 - Equal liberty and human rights.
-Preparedness and response activities should be designed so as to respect the equal liberty, autonomy, and dignity of all persons.
+Emergency preparedness activities should be designed so as to respect the equal liberty, autonomy and dignity of all persons.

 - Distributive justice.
-Preparedness and response activities should be conducted so as to ensure that the benefits and burdens imposed on the population by the emergency and by the need to cope with its effects are shared uniformly and fairly.
+Emergency preparedness activities should be conducted so as to ensure that the benefits and burdens imposed on the population by the emergency and by the need to cope with its effects are shared equitably and fairly.

-- Public accountability.
-Preparedness and response activities should be based on and incorporate decision-making processes that are inclusive and transparent and that sustain public trust.
+- Public accountability and transparency.
+Emergency preparedness activities should be based on and incorporate decision-making processes that are inclusive, transparent, and sustain public trust.

-Public health professionalism.
-Preparedness and response activities should recognize the special obligations of some public health professionals and promote their competency, as well as coordination among them.
+- Public health professionalism.
+Emergency preparedness activities should recognize the special obligations of certain public health professionals, and promote competency of and coordination among these professionals.

-Responsible civic response.
-Preparedness and response activities should promote a sense of personal responsibility and citizenship.
+- Responsible civic response.
+Emergency preparedness activities should promote a sense of personal responsibility and citizenship.